 - 1. We have examined Restated Consolidated Financial Statements and Other Financial Information of Ambani Organics Limited (the 'Company') formerly known as Ambani Organics Pvt.
 Ltd., taking into consideration the terms of reference and terms of our engagement agreed upon with you in connection with the proposed IPO of the Company and the Guidance Note (Revised) on Reports in Company Prospectuses issued by the Institute of Chartered Accountants of India. - 2.
 The said Restated Consolidated Financial Statements and other Financial Information have been prepared for the purposes of inclusion in the Draft Prospectus / Prospectus (collectively hereinafter referred to as "Offer Document") in connection with the proposed Initial Public Offer ("IPO") of the Company in accordance with the requirements of: - i.
 Sub-clauses (i) and (iii) of clause (b) of sub-section (1) of section 26 of the Companies Act, 2013 read with applicable provisions within Rule 4 to 6 of Companies (Prospectus and Allotment of Securities) Rules, 2014, as amended (hereinafter referred to as the "Act"); - ii.
 The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009 (the 'SEBI Regulations') and the related clarifications issued by the Securities and Exchange Board of India ('SEBI'); as amended to date; - 3.
 We have examined the accompanied 'Restated Statement of Profit and Loss' (Annexure II) for the financial years ended on March 31, 2018 and 2017 and the 'Restated Statement of Assets and Liabilities' (Annexure I) as on those dates, forming Part of the 'Financial Information' dealt with by this Report, detailed below.
 Both read together with the Significant Accounting Policies and Notes to Accounts (Annexure IV & V) thereon, which are the responsibility of the Company's management.
 The information has been extracted from the financial year ended on March 31, 2018 and 2017.
-The Financial Statements for the Financial Year ended March 31, 2017 were audited by Kavita Birla & Co. being the Statutory Auditors of the Company and the Financial Statements for the Financial Year ended March 31, 2018 were audited by us being the Statutory Auditors of the Company and approved by the Board of Directors and upon which we have placed our reliance while reporting. - 4.
+The Financial Statements for the Financial Year ended March 31, 2018 and 2017 were audited by us being the Statutory Auditors of the Company and approved by the Board of Directors and upon which we have placed our reliance while reporting. - 4.
 In terms of Schedule VIII, Clause IX (9) of the SEBI (ICDR) Regulations, 2009 and other provisions relating to accounts of Ambani Organics Limited, we, M/s.
 Shambhu Gupta & Co., Chartered Accountants, have been subjected to the peer review process of the Institute of Chartered Accountants of India (ICAI) and hold a valid certificate issued by the Peer Review Board of the ICAI. - 5.
 Based on our examination, we further report that: - a.
 The Restated Consolidated Statement of Assets and Liabilities of the Company financial years ended March 31, 2018 and 2017 examined by us, as set out in Annexure I to this examination report, are after making adjustments and regrouping as in our opinion were appropriate and more fully described in the statement of significant accounting policies in Annexure IV and the Notes to Accounts in Annexure V.